apache/spark/docs/running-on-mesos.md

 # Mesos Run Modes

 Spark can run over Mesos in two modes: "coarse-grained" (default) and "fine-grained".

+In "coarse-grained" mode, each Spark executor runs as a single Mesos task.
+Spark executors are sized according to the following configuration variables:

+* Executor memory: `spark.executor.memory`
+* Executor cores: `spark.executor.cores`
+* Number of executors: `spark.cores.max`/`spark.executor.cores`

+Please see the [Spark Configuration](configuration.html) page for details and default values.

+Executors are brought up eagerly when the application starts, until `spark.cores.max` is reached.
+If you don't set `spark.cores.max`, the Spark application will reserve all resources offered to it by Mesos, so we of course urge you to set this variable in any sort of multi-tenant cluster, including one which runs multiple concurrent Spark applications.

+The scheduler will start executors round-robin on the offers Mesos gives it, but there are no spread guarantees, as Mesos does not provide such guarantees on the offer stream.

-The "coarse-grained" mode will launch only *one* long-running Spark task on each Mesos machine, and dynamically schedule its own "mini-tasks" within it.
-The benefit is much lower startup overhead, but at the cost of reserving the Mesos resources for the complete duration of the application.
+The benefit of coarse-grained mode is much lower startup overhead, but at the cost of reserving Mesos resources for the complete duration of the application.

-Coarse-grained is the default mode.
-You can also set `spark.mesos.coarse` property to true to turn it on explicitly in [SparkConf](configuration.html#spark-properties):

-{% highlight scala %}
-conf.set("spark.mesos.coarse", "true")
-{% endhighlight %}

-In addition, for coarse-grained mode, you can control the maximum number of resources Spark will acquire.
-By default, it will acquire *all* cores in the cluster (that get offered by Mesos), which only makes sense if you run just one application at a time.
-You can cap the maximum number of cores using `conf.set("spark.cores.max", "10")` (for example).

-In "fine-grained" mode, each Spark task runs as a separate Mesos task.
-This allows multiple instances of Spark (and other frameworks) to share machines at a very fine granularity, where each application gets more or fewer machines as it ramps up and down, but it comes with an additional overhead in launching each task.
+In "fine-grained" mode, each Spark task inside the Spark executor runs as a separate Mesos task.
+This allows multiple instances of Spark (and other frameworks) to share cores at a very fine granularity, where each application gets more or fewer cores as it ramps up and down, but it comes with an additional overhead in launching each task.
 This mode may be inappropriate for low-latency requirements like interactive queries or serving web requests.

+Note that while Spark tasks in fine-grained will relinquish cores as they terminate, they will not relinquish memory, as the JVM does not give memory back to the Operating System.
+Neither will executors terminate when they're idle.

 To run in fine-grained mode, set the `spark.mesos.coarse` property to false in your [SparkConf](configuration.html#spark-properties):